gaghalfrunt/blog/simple-design-is-not-simple.md

 [Sandi Metz once summed it up](https://twitter.com/sandimetz/status/441241600077725697) perfectly:
 > Don't write code that guesses the future, arrange code so you can adapt to the future when it arrives.

-This is exactly where Simple Design comes into play.
+This is where Simple Design comes into play.

 ## Simple Design